JennilynDagansina/EEE-EXAM/README.md

             self._running = 0

     def Reset(self):
-        """ Reset the stopwatch. """
+         # Reset the stopwatch.
+Reset function is use to set the watch to zero  """
         self._start = time.time()
         self._elapsedtime = 0.0
         self.laps = []